puchka/puchka.github.io/_posts/2017-04-30-Malagasy-Web-crawler.md

-I get to know it by requesting people in the facebook group [facedev.mg](https://www.facebook.com/groups/facedev.mg/permalink/1433233820034113/) to and in comment malagasy websites that they know.
+I get to know it by requesting people in the facebook group [facedev.mg](https://www.facebook.com/groups/facedev.mg/permalink/1433233820034113/) to add in comment malagasy websites that they know.

 I just found that there was a repository list for malagasy website too : [Malagasy sites](http://takelaka.org)